Brexit seen hurting UK property market, London the most

 UBS said property stocks could yet fall another 10-20 percent.

-Among housebuilders, Bovis Homes (BVS.L) and Bellway (BWY.L) fell 24 percent, while Redrow (RDW.L) was down 19 percent.
+Among housebuilders, Bovis Homes and Bellway fell 24 percent, while Redrow was down 19 percent.

 Peter Andrew, deputy chairman of the Home Builders' Federation, said though it was too early to understand the implications of Brexit, there remains an acute housing shortage in Britain, which could provide a buffer.